PO BOX 933 RED BLUFF, CA 96080

 Notice of Confirmation: The required Notice of Confirmation (NOC) was included in the annual invoice sent to STWEC members at the end of December 2014.
 Regulatory coverage under this Order is automatically terminated if STWEC does not receive the signed NOC by June 30, 2015.
 Signing the NOC indicates that the irrigator is aware of the Order and chooses to meet the regulatory coverage as a STWEC member.
 The NOC also confirms that owners and operators of irrigated lands are required to maintain a hard or electronic copy of the Order at the farm headquarters and that the owner and/or operator shall be familiar with the contents.

-Nitrogen Management Plan Summary Report: In addition to the Nitrogen Management Plan Worksheet, commercial irrigators with parcels within a groundwater High Vulnerability Area (HVA) must complete and submit a Summary Report based on your 2016 NMP Worksheet.
-The Summary Report is to be submitted to STWEC by February 1, 2017.
+Nitrogen Management Plan Summary Report: In addition to the Nitrogen Management Plan Worksheet, commercial irrigators with parcels within a groundwater High Vulnerability Area (HVA) must complete and submit a Summary Report based on the NMP Worksheet.
+The Summary Report is to be submitted to STWEC by March 1, 2022.

 Sediment and Erosion Control Plan (SECP): In addition to the certified Nitrogen Management Plan, commercial irrigators with parcels within an area susceptible to sediment and erosion are to complete and submit a certified Sediment and Erosion Control Plan.
-Review the SECP instructions, before completing the SECP template.
-A sample SECP is also available.
+Review the SECPinstructions, before completing the SECP template.
+A sample SECPis also available.
 This plan is to be updated annually as on-farm conditions dictate.
 There is no need to submit this plan to STWEC, please keep on-farm or at the place of business.
-The next self-certification training workshop for members with this designation will be posted on Home Page.
-For further insight, review the SECP self-certification curriculum resources with the SECP self-certification training session.
+Self-certification training and test is now available online for members with this designation.
+Available February 2022: SECP Online Training and Test.
+For further insight, review the SECP self-certification curriculumresources with the SECP self-certification training session.
 Note, a member with this designation must enroll in the training session and pass the test with a score of 70% or better to certify their SECP.